 Take Action to Help Mother Pigs and Baby Cows

 The New Jersey state legislature is currently considering legislation to ban certain cruel forms of confinement in the pork and veal industries.
 The bill (S3401/A5236) would ban cruel gestation and veal crates in the state and allow mother pigs and baby cows enough space to turn around freely, lie down, stand up and fully extend their limbs.
 These most basic welfare requirements are currently not required by state law.
-By taking action below, you can help change that.
+By taking action today, you can help change that.

 MOTHER PIGS CRUELLY CONFINED